yusuf-husayn/CS_Course_Notes/CS141_Programming_Fundamentals/01 - C++ Basics.md

 ## cout

 - cout is defined in `<iostream>` header file.
--  cout is•used to output something to the user.
+-  cout is used to output something to the user.
 - General form to accept single output :
              `cout << varName;`
 - General form to accept multiple  outputs: